JeremiahKaren/35percent.github.io/_posts/2016-02-16-the-affordable-housing-mirage.md

 ![](http://crappistmartin.github.io/images/colorama_or.png)

 However, two years later when the Greater London Authority published its [affordable housing outturn data](http://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3), it showed that these were being provided as affordable rent not social rent.
-These range up to 59% market rent with prospective rent levels of £215pw for a 1-bed flat - more than twice the current average social rent currently charged in Southwark.
+These range up to 59% market rent with estimated rent levels of £215pw for a 1-bed flat - more than twice the current average social rent currently charged in Southwark.

 ![](http://crappistmartin.github.io/images/coloramagladata.png)